binpash/pash/runtime/agg/README.md

   1. Create a folder named `cmd` inside `cpp/aggregators`
   2. Create a file named `agg.h` inside that folder
-  3. Implement the aggregator inside that file using the instructions provided in `cpp/common/main.h` or use a different aggregator as an example
+  3. Implement the aggregator inside that file using the instructions provided in `cpp/common/main.h` or use a different aggregator as an example.
+Remember about the include guard.
   4. Add the aggregator to `cpp/Makefile` (see instructions inside the Makefile)
   5. Add unit tests for the created aggregator in `cpp/tests/test.sh`.
 Consult the instructions in that file.
 Remember to test all options and flags of the aggregator.